rleiva/ArsMagna/README.md

 # ArsMagna
-Finding intereting research questions and new research topics
+Finding interesting research questions and new research topics

 The ArsMagna project aims to research, implement and validate a new mathematical theory and methodology that will lead to the automatic discovery of interesting research questions and new research topics.